dotnet/Kerberos.NET/README.md

 A [deep dive into the design of Kerberos.NET](https://syfuhs.net/a-deep-dive-into-the-design-kerberos-net) is available and worth a read.

+# Fiddler Extension

+You can find the Fiddler extension installer under [releases](https://github.com/dotnet/Kerberos.NET/releases) on the right hand side of this page.
+For more information go read [a write up on how to install and use it](https://syfuhs.net/a-fiddler-extension-for-kerberos-messages).

 # Cross Platform Support

 The library will work on all [supported .NET Standard 2.0 platforms with some caveats](https://syfuhs.net/cross-platform-support-for-kerberos).